Why the Arba Minim? (Part Two)

 S: Dependence on water.

-T: Which is really dependence on whom?
+T: Which is really dependent on whom?

 S: God.

-T: So the arba minim symobolize wonderful things which we would love to have in our lives.
-But they it reminds us that they are inexplicably tied to our faith in God.
-Before Sukkot ends, we are left with one last day of chol hamoedHoshanna Rabba, where we hit the aravot.
+T: So the arba minim symbolize wonderful things which we would love to have in our lives.
+But they remind us that they are inexplicably tied to our faith in God.
+Before Sukkot ends, we are left with one last day of hol hamoed – Hoshanna Rabba, where we hit the aravot.

-No matter how much we’ve shaken the arba minim during Sukkot, no matter how much we pursue and strive toward these goals: fertility, victory and success, the aravot are there to remind us that we are entirely dependent on God’s help to attain them.
+No matter how much we’ve shaken the arba minim during Sukkot, no matter how much we pursue and strive toward these goals: fertility, victory, and success, the aravot are there to remind us that we are entirely dependent on God’s help to attain them.
 A farmer controls all aspects of his farm; where and what to plant, how much of each crop.
 Ironically, the one thing he cannot control is the factor that will bring him a fruitful harvest, which is what?:

 S: Rainwater.